The carbon cycle

 - Decomposition of dead plants and animals increases the amount of carbon dioxide in the atmosphere.

-- Photosynthesis by plants reduces the amount of carbon dioxide in the atmosphere.
+- Photosynthesis by plants, phytoplankton and some bacteria reduce the amount of carbon dioxide in the atmosphere.

 - Carbon dioxide can dissolve in the oceans.